reexjungle/xcal/README.md

 ### Got the source code already - what next?

-xCal is written entirely in C# and in case your favorite [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) is [Microsoft Visual Studio](http://www.visualstudio.com/), then the setup is guaranteed to be *pain-free* (*yeah you do not need pain-killers at all*).
-All, you need to do is to look for the solution file **xcal.sln** in the downloaded package, double-click it and *voila* - all the projects are automatically loaded.
-Project dependencies of the projects are in the form of [NuGet](https://www.nuget.org/) packages, which are automatically downloaded during first project build.
+xCal is written entirely in C# and in case your favorite [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) is [Microsoft Visual Studio](http://www.visualstudio.com/), then the setup is guaranteed to be *pain-free* (*yeah you do not need the pain-killers*).
+All, you have to do is look for the solution file **xcal.sln** in the downloaded package, double-click it and *voila* - xCal project tree is automatically loaded.

 However, you may not be a Visual Studio enthusiast - perhaps a hardcore programmer who types on a basic text editor and uses command line tools to build the code or an expert user of another third-party .NET IDE.
-Well, in that case you may have to manually manage the project folders and files but lo! do not fear it is not a daunting task either - the following illustration hepls provide an overview of the logical layout of the directories (*see the forward slashes?*) and project files(*all that ends with .csproj...*).
+Well, in that case you may have to manually manage the project folders and files but lo! do not fear it is not a daunting task either - the following illustration hepls provide an overview of the logical layout of the directories and project files (*~~not~~ all that ends with .csproj,...*).

 ```
 solution/